full-circle-design/fcd-wp-boilerplate/README.md

-# A boilerplate WP theme for awesomizing devops at FCD.
+# A boilerplate WP theme for awesomizing devops at FCD

 ## Get started